FatihBozik/graal-js-jdk11-gradle-demo/README.md

 This is a simple Gradle project that demonstrates how it's possible to run [GraalJS](http://www.graalvm.org/docs/reference-manual/languages/js/) on a stock JDK11.
-The application is a simple JavaScript benchmark embedded in a Java application which compares performance of GraalJS and Nashorn.
+The application is a simple JavaScript benchmark embedded in a Java application which compares performance of GraalJS, Nashorn and Rhino.

 ## Pre requirements